-The key objective of the Masterplan include:
+The key objectives of the Masterplan include:

-- Reinforce the park's identity as a multi-purpose regional sports hub. - Increase recreational opportunities for all the community members. - Design a flexible open space frame that meets the current needs and adaptable for future changes. - Improve connectivity of the park to a broader area. - Ensure a sustainable and climate resilient park. - Provide a tool to formulate, budge and prioritise new projects.
+- Reinforce the park's identity as a multi-purpose regional sports hub. - Increase recreational opportunities for all the community members. - Design a flexible open space framework that meets the current needs and is adaptable for future changes. - Improve connectivity of the park to a broader area. - Ensure a sustainable and climate resilient park. - Provide a tool to formulate, budge and prioritise new projects.

-2.4 LANDSCAPE FRAMEWORK
+2.3 LANDSCAPE FRAMEWORK